Spiritual Care is an integral part of Senior Care

 All of us are spiritual people, regardless of faith background, denomination, or choice to not be part of a faith community.
 Spiritual care staff at Donwood offer support to all, while at the same time, our residents’ own pastors, priests, or rabbis are always welcome to visit.

-Spiritual care and support are offered to the residents of Donwood Manor and their families from a faith-based place of hope, peace and meaning.
-The spiritual care programs provide familiar rituals and meaningful interaction.
-Our chaplain and spiritual care volunteers provide visits of compassionate and empathic presence.
-These visits provide the space within which to reflect on life’s struggles and joys, bringing encouragement, prayer and Scripture, where appropriate, especially in seasons of loneliness and loss.
+Spiritual care and support are offered to the residents of Donwood Manor and their families from a Christian faith-based place of hope, peace and meaning.
+The spiritual care programs provide gospel hope, familiar rituals and meaningful interaction.
+Our chaplains and spiritual care volunteers provide visits of compassionate and empathic presence.
+These visits provide the space within which to reflect on life’s struggles and joys, bring encouragement, and reminders of the residents’ value and worth.
+Prayer and scripture are shared where appropriate, and especially in seasons of loneliness and loss, the truth that “God is near to the brokenhearted” (Psalm 34:18) is proclaimed.

-Each person we encounter every day has a story to tell and a gift from God to share with others, and it is in that understanding that we nurture a ministry of calm and loving Christ-like presence at Donwood Manor.
+Each person we encounter every day is made in the image of God and has a story to tell and a gift from God to share with others.
+It is in that understanding that we nurture a ministry of calm and Christ-like loving presence at Donwood Manor.

 Meet our Chaplains